 Welcome to everyone coming from Anita’s house at Whispering Pines Homestead.
 I always love her unique home and photography.
 She has the perfect cozy setting and colors.

 This post may contain affiliate links from which I will earn a commission at no extra cost to you.

 View my full disclosure policy.

 The one thing I noticed last year and this year is that everything is more simplified and natural.
+I went that route last year with my fall boho decor as well.
 I have craved that for a while.
 I used to go all out for Halloween, remember my black and white Halloween porch years and years back?

 I always look to fashion when decorating and usually what I like wearing also shows in my decor.
 Similar colors and textures.
 And for the past years, I have been drawn to earth tones and greens, mixed in with natural fibers and wood.
 All my houseplants mix in so well with this color combo and style too.

 I have always been a fan of rattan and wicker and am loving that it is everywhere again now.
 I even added a wicker lampshade I made from a pendant light to my hallway which you can see further down in this post.

 Pumpkins in these natural wood fibers just add another layer of texture and interest.